siret-junior/somhunter/README.md

 (Optionally replace `npm` with `yarn`.)

-This should open a browser window with the running SOMHunter interface.
-Now you can start browsing!
+If everything goes all right, you can start browsing at http://localhost:8080/

 ### Getting the dependencies on UNIX systems